How often do you think about what type of water you drink?

 Well water is usually "raw" and "untreated", meaning that you absolutely need some sort of home purification and/or filtration system to make the water suitable for drinking.

-Wells are at a higher risk of contamination than other more regulated water sources.
+Be warned: wells are at a higher risk of contamination than other more regulated water sources.
 It’s smart to test your well water annually to make certain it’s not contaminated by bacteria, parasites, particulates, heavy metals, or nitrates.

 Filtered water is water that has been run through a filtration system.